Harry-Zhu-45/CP_works/README.md

 # README

-This is a repository to store the handouts and homeworks during the computational class.
+This is a repository to store the handouts and homework during the computational class.

 Almost all code files are written in `Jupyter Notebook`.